ezsystems/ezpublish-kernel/REST-API-V3.rst

 The methods on resources provide multiple media types in their responses.
 A media type can be selected in the Accept Header.
 For each xml media type there is a unique name e.g. application/vnd.ez.api.User+xml.
 In this case the returned xml response conforms with the complex type definition with name vnd.ez.api.User in the user.xsd (see User_) xml schema definition file.
-Each JSON schema is implicit derived from the xml schema by making a uniform transformation from XML to JSON as shoen below.
+Each JSON schema is implicit derived from the xml schema by making a uniform transformation from XML to JSON as shown below.

 Example: